ubirch/ubirch-token-manager/README.md

 _purpose_: it is a description for the token.
 Min characters are 6

 _targetIdentities_: it is a list of device ids that belong to the user.
 It supports a list of specific devices or the wildcard *.
-If it is meant as wildcard, the field should be sent as a string.
+If it is meant as wildcard, the field should be sent as `["*"]`.

+_targetGroups_: it is a list of uuids that correspond to identity groups or a list of the names of the groups.

 _expiration_: the number of seconds after which the token will be considered expired.
 That is to say: 'X seconds from now', where X == expiration AND now == the current time calculated on the server.